anchal-gupta/Bitcoin-Transaction-Sample-Code/README.md

 # Bitcoin-Transaction-Sample-Code

-##To test a Bitcoin transaction using my code, all you have to do is -
+## To test a Bitcoin transaction using my code, all you have to do is -

-Download the files - send_dummy.js and package.json
+**STEP 1 -** Download the files - send_dummy.js and package.json
-Run npm install
+**STEP 2 -** Run npm install
-Modify send_dummy.js with your host, username, password, from address, to address, amount, private key.
+**STEP 3 -** Modify send_dummy.js with your host, username, password, from address, to address, amount, private key.
-At terminal, run - "node send_dummy.js", AND there you Go!
+**STEP 4 -** At terminal, run - "node send_dummy.js", AND there you Go!

 Your will see the transaction details at terminal if everything goes correct.